 - Just opened the package

-- Headset would not pair with third party device
+- The headset would not pair with third party device

 - Headset volume was too low / Feature set not working

-Our solution using Known Good States allowed for quick Level 2 – Level 3 support handoffs, when justified by the facts of the case.
+Our solution using known the good states allowed for quick Level 2 – Level 3 support handoffs, when justified by the facts of the case.
 Returns and product exchanges were then handled promptly by the client’s unburdened support infrastructure.
 By coordinating with the client’s own CRM, Telegenisys was able to present to them a clear picture of the overall support effort.

 Reducing customer support times through additional visualization support

-Agent feedback generated additional demo visualizations to speed up the support process resulting in 98+% customer satisfaction.
-This win-win result required and engaged crew, some innovative risk taking, and a well-defined process execution.
+Agent feedback generated additional demo visualizations to speed up the support process resulting in customer satisfaction.
+This win-win result required and engaged crew, some innovative risk-taking, and well-defined process execution.